akeeba/buildfiles/phing/README.md

 ```

 Running `phing ftpdeploy` will build your software (just like running `phing git`), then it will use the properties above to upload your dev builds to your site, along with the `CHANGELOG` file.

+> ℹ️ The Pro version's dev release will only be uploaded if `build.has_pro` is set to 1.